-370 Here, the smaller the first four indictors values are (amount of data required for training, time needed for training the model, false alarm rate, cumulative system error), the better the model performance is; the larger the last eight indictors values are (ability to capture spatial/temporal characteristics, ability to predict the radar echo initiation and decay, 0~1 hour forecast accuracy, 1~2 hour forecast accuracy, ability to maintain the radar echo shape, clarity of the radar image, conforming to the laws of physics), the better the model performance is.
-Form Table 4 we can see that all of them have advantages and disadvantages.
-We are going to discuss the strong points and weak points of the methods.
+Here, the smaller the first four indictors values are (amount of data required for training, time needed for training the model, false alarm rate, cumulative system error), the better the model performance is, and the larger the last eight indictors values are (ability to capture spatial and temporal characteristics, ability to predict the radar echo initiation and decay, 0-1 h forecast accuracy, 1-2 h forecast accuracy, ability to maintain the radar echo shape, clarity of the radar image, conformation to the laws of physics), the better the model performance is.
+From Table 4 we can see that all of them have advantages and disadvantages.
+We are now going to discuss the strong points and weak points of the methods.